AdaCore/training_material/courses/fundamentals_of_ada/894_ada_containers/02-container_types.rst

     - Wraps around an indefinite (unconstrained, class-wide ...)
     - Resulting type is definite
-    - Single element, no iteration or cursor
+    - Single component, no iteration or cursor

 ..
   language_version 2012